 Modulation space was first introduced by H. Feichtinger \cite{Feichtinger1983TRUoV} in 1983 and has been studied extensively.
-Now, the modulation space has turned out to be an important function spaces in the field of time-frequency analysis.
+Now, the modulation spaces have turned out to be an important class of function spaces in the field of time-frequency analysis.
 More precisely, modulation spaces are defined by measuring the decay and integrability of the STFT as follows: \be M^{p,q}_m(\rd)=\{f\in \calS'(\rd): V_gf\in L^{p,q}_m(\rdd) \}, \ee endowed with the obvious (quasi-)norm, where $L^{p,q}_m(\rdd)$ are weighted mixed-norm Lebesgue spaces with the weight $m$, more details can be found in Section 2.
 By $\calM^{p,q}_m(\rd)$ we denote the $\calS(\rd)$ closure in $M^{p,q}_m(\rd)$.

 Compared with the natural advantage of time-frequency tools in the boundedness problem on modulation spaces, the boundedness on Lebesgue spaces $L^p(\rd)$ or more general Wiener amalgam spaces $W(L^p,L^q)(\rd)$ can not rely entirely on the time-frequency analysis.
-An enlightening viewpoint is that $L^p(\rd)$ cannot be characterized by the decay of Gabor coefficient, unless the case $p=2$, in which $L^2(\rd)$ is equivalent to the modulation space $M^{2,2}(\rd)$.
+An enlightening viewpoint is that $L^p(\rd)$ cannot be characterized by the decay of Gabor coefficients, unless the case $p=2$, in which $L^2(\rd)$ is equivalent to the modulation space $M^{2,2}(\rd)$.
 Therefore, in some sense, it is more challenging to study the boundedness on $L^p(\rd)$ or $W(L^p,L^q)(\rd)$.